sally358/dpfe/README.md

 * icm support (seems to work well, but I'm still not sure)

 in development:
-* nothing.
-I'm on my well deserved vacation
+* drills 2.0.
+I'm currently working on cooler open-source tauri-based drill player and I'll remake the drill system for compatibility and more flexibility.

 planned features:
-* drills 2.0.
-I think I'll start working on cooler open-source tauri-based drill player and I'll remake the drill system for it to also include ICM and general frequency info and maybe even some heavy deviation SURPRISE QUESTIONS!
-Also the menu needs better design FAST.
 * nodelocking. can't beleive i implemented icm before i implemented damn nodelocking which is already there
 * exporting
 * blocker info